 Most products were largely capable of handling public webbased threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
+Malwarebytes was notably weaker than the competition.

-■ .. and targeted attacks were prevented in many cases.
+- .. and targeted attacks were prevented in many cases.
 Many products were also competent at blocking more targeted, exploit-based attacks.
 However, while some did very well in this part of the test, others were very much weaker.

-ZoneAlarm and Webroot Antivirus were notably weaker than the competition.

-- False positives were not an issue for most products

-Most of the endpoint solutions were good at correctly classifying legitimate applications and websites.
+Webroot's was largely incapable of stopping the targeted attacks, while Malwarebytes stopped none. - False positives were not an issue for most products classifying legitimate applications and websites.
 The vast majority allowed all of the legitimate websites and applications.
-F-Secure's was the least accurate in this part of the test. - Which products were the most effective?
+Trend Micro's was the least accurate in this part of the test. - Which products were the most effective?